 Fifth, showing the foreign national provided original scientific, scholarly, or business-related contributions of major significance in the field can help fulfill the requirements of the O-1 visa application.
 For example, if medical research is documented through articles in professional journals, and others in the field make references to such research, this can increase the strength of the case.
 Further, if the foreign national participated in an extremely complex procedure, or even developed or enhanced a procedure, this can be evidence of a major contribution.

 Sixth, authoring scholarly articles in the field in professional journals, or other major media, can help strengthen the foreign national’s case.
 One or two publications in well-respected journals in the United States can help the foreign national acquire a tremendous amount of respect from fellow colleagues in the field.
 If the foreign national has been published in his or her home country, this could also strengthen the case.

 Seventh, evidence of the individual’s current or past employment in a fundamental role for organizations that have a distinguished reputation can also satisfy one of the three necessary criteria.
 For example, if the individual has served as the chair of a department or as chief in a prominent medical institution, this can show how the individual is more highly regarded than his or her colleagues.

 The Law Firm of Shihab & Associates is experienced in representing a wide range of healthcare professionals.
-We represent healthcare providers and companies as well as professionals in applying for visas (and waivers), and green cards for healthcare professionals.
-Our experienced immigration lawyers can assist you in Columbus, Ohio, Cleveland, Ohio, Southfield and Detroit area, Michigan, as well as Washington, DC.
-Please do not hesitate to call The Law Firm of Shihab & Associates for a consultation today or use our Contact form to inquire about obtaining O-1 visa for a physician.
+We represent healthcare providers and companies, as well as professionals in applying for visas (and waivers) and green cards for healthcare professionals.
+Our experienced immigration lawyers can assist you in Columbus, Ohio, Cleveland, Ohio, Southfield, and Detroit area, Michigan, as well as Washington, D.C.